6 Multiple Regression

 sample to make inferences about the entire population.

 Once we have covered Chapters 7 on sampling, 8 on confidence intervals, and 9 on hypothesis testing, we revisit the regression models in Chapter 10 on inference for regression.
-This will complete the topics we want to cover in this book, as shown in Figure 6.7!
+This will complete the topics in this book, as shown in Figure 6.7!

 concept of residuals \(y - \widehat{y}\) and discuss their importance when